vedanthv/portfolio-2/content/blog/site-energy-intensity-pred.md

 For some post-processing, pseudo labelling and training on models not dependent on previous information, click [here](https://www.kaggle.com/mathurinache/part2-wids2022-model2-no-lag)

-# MLOps in Practice [Coming Soon!]
+# MLOps in Practice

-This section has three main components.
+This section has five main components.

 * Building a Web Application with Streamlit

-* Deploying the web application on Microsoft Azure
+* Deploying the Web Application on Microsoft Azure

 * Building Pipelines with Ploomber

 * Model Monitoring with MLFlow

 * Explanable AI and Model Interpretability with SHAP

+## Building a Web Application on Streamlit

+* Streamlit is a Python based library that helps us build Data Based Web Applications fast and share them.
+* Streamlit is entirely based in Python and need no prior frontend knowledge to build a web application.
+* Check out this [link](https://docs.streamlit.io/library/get-started) to learn more about Streamlit and here are a few [code examples](https://streamlit.io/gallery) built on Streamlit.

+For a quick brushup if you want to build applications from the get go, read this [article](https://www.analyticsvidhya.com/blog/2021/06/build-web-app-instantly-for-machine-learning-using-streamlit/)[**recommended to read to understand my code**]